 via a call to

-The bottom one comes from the browser,
+The second error comes from the browser and

-which indicates that a variable used in one of the page's scripts does not exist.
+indicates that a variable used in one of the page's scripts does not exist.

-Below the text
+Below the text of each error,

-(anonymous) called the
+(anonymous) function called the

 which called the